datalayer/jupyter-kernel-client/README.md

 `Jupyter Kernel Client` allows you to connect to live Jupyter Kernels through HTTP and WebSocket.

+> A `Kernel` is the process responsible to execute the notebook code.

 It also provide a easy to use interactive Konsole (console for **K**ernels).

 To install the library, run the following command.